Papooch/nestjs-cls/README.md

 Some common use cases for CLS include:

--   Request ID tracing for logging purposes
+-   Tracing the Request ID and other metadata for logging purposes
 -   Making the Tenant ID available everywhere in multi-tenant apps
--   Globally setting the authentication level for the request
+-   Globally setting an authentication level for the request

-Most of these are theoretically solvable using _request-scoped_ providers or passing the context as a parameter, but these solutions are often clunky and come with a whole lot of other issues.
-Thus this package was born.
+Most of these are to some extent solvable using _request-scoped_ providers or passing the context as a parameter, but these solutions are often clunky and come with a whole lot of other issues.

 > **Note**: This package uses [AsyncLocalStorage](https://nodejs.org/api/async_context.html#async_context_class_asynclocalstorage) from Node's `async_hooks` API.
-It is already mostly stable, but see [Security considerations](#security-considerations) for more details.
+Most parts of it are marked as _stable_ now, see [Security considerations](#security-considerations) for more details.

 # Outline